ohyicong/Google-Image-Scraper/README.md

 # Google Image Scraper
-A library to scrap google images
+A library to scrap google images.<br>
-If you are looking for other image scrapers.
+If you are looking for other image scrapers.<br>
 JJLimmm has created an image scrapper for getty, shuttershock, and bing.
 Visit his repo here: https://github.com/JJLimmm/Website-Image-Scraper

 ## Pre-requisites: